1) Why submit an issue and what outcome can I expect?

 - complete the Issue Proposal Form.
 (This is the only optionally-anonymous option.
 Anonymous issues will not receive a direct response, though they will be taken into account.)

 4) What happens after I’ve submitted my issue?

 This issues process workflow outlines how the issue is handled following submission.

-No. One should file a grievance with HR to address a specific problem experienced by an individual staff member; an issue proposal is an attempt to research, clarify, and/or improve working conditions for all UT staff.
+No. One should file a grievance with HR to address a specific problem experienced by an individual staff member; an issue proposal is an attempt to research, clarify, and/or improve working conditions for UT staff in general.